 Four Ho Chi Minh ‘wheelbarrow’ bikes and around 20 hand-made Adelaide Longbikes were delivered to happy customers.
 We are currently trying to ascertain how many of each are left and ensure more is understood about the innovative roles that Bruce and Ian, and indeed the owners (or ‘custodians’) of Adelaide Long Bikes played in the development of Adelaide’s bicycle culture as we know it today.
 If you know of one of these bikes languishing unused somewhere please let us know.
 If you have one you’d like to get going there is help available!

 There’s an extensive ‘Longbike’ flikr page here: http://www.flickr.com/photos/48163544@N02/sets/72157632477907968/with/8362805523 If you have photographs you’d like to contribute to this project please contact us.
 Prints are fine – we’re happy to scan them and return to you.
 Eventually we may even have a proper Adelaide Long Bike web site.
-We’re also planning to contribute a story about the ALB to a US cargo-bike film currently in preparation – (R)Evolutions Per Minute.
+We have also contributed several hours of locally shot video about the ALB to a US cargo-bike film currently in preparation – see (R)Evolutions Per Minute & and the trailer.

 If you have an Adelaide Long Bike or would like to contribute to their history or preservation please contact the Port BUG Secretary (Sam) at email@example.com.
 If you know of one languishing somewhere that needs rescuing we have the rescue team ready!

 ** Ian Grayson’s beautifully illustrated 1970’s guide to building the Ho Chi Minh/GreenMachine cargo bike is available here (courtesy of Soft Technology magazine): Build the Ho Chi Minh